 Around this time of year, there are many opportunities to get outside and celebrate the season.
 Plan a fun active excursion that involves the whole family, like participating in a holiday 5K, skiing, or even walking through a local holiday light show.
-You’ll get into the holiday spirit and get your steps in.
+Doing fun physical activities during the holidays will get into the holiday spirit and get your steps in.

 Around the holidays, it's natural to enjoy your favorite treats.
 While exercise can help offset a few extra cookies or servings of pie, make sure you only indulge for a few days, rather than the whole season.
 Indulging in moderation and staying active will help you get closer to your health goals and enjoy the holidays to their fullest extent!